 Question 2.
 Technology and market practices are evolving rapidly.
-Does legislation limiting the liability of online service providers or Internet access providers pose the risk of becoming obsolete in a short time, or freezing industry practices and preventing them from evolving as efficiently as possible?
+Does legislation limiting the liability of online service providers or Internet access providers pose the risk of becoming obsolete in a short time, or freezing industry practices and prevent-

 Answer 2.
 On the contrary, limiting ISP liability will increase investment in Internet technology, which will stimulate its robust growth and development.